DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 # Drop In Gift Cards
-Lightrail's drop in gift card solution makes it easy to get up an running selling gift cards from your site in days.
+Lightrail's drop in gift card solution makes it easy to get up and running to sell gift cards from your site in days.
-It is component based, using simple html snippets that you add directly to your pages.
+It is component based, using simple HTML snippets that you add directly to your pages.
 Gift cards, when redeemed, are applied to the customer's account which can be used as a payment option during checkout.

 ## Getting Started
 [Sign up](https://www.lightrail.com/app/#/register) for a Lightrail account.
 Configure your drop in gift card [template](https://www.lightrail.com/app/#/cards/template) within your account.
 This sets the branding that is used in the widgets and gift card email.
-This is also where you'll connect your Stripe account.
+This is also where you'll connect your Stripe account and provide the URL to a redemption page where customers can redeem their gift cards (see Step 2).
+Note this quickstart assumes you are using Stripe to process payments: if you are using another payment processor and want to build a custom solution, please contact us.

 ## Step 1: Selling Gift Cards
 This allows your customers to purchase gift cards from your site.